AwesomeController/serious-business/kickstarter/body_copy.md

 If you have multiple console systems you'd like to play, you'll want to pick up a dongle for each.

+## How will this be implemented?

+We've identified parts suppliers and manfacturers, and figured out the costs of various batch sizes.
+The Hackers Tier will be assembled by hand, and we'll work to assemble the other tier rewards.

 ## Awesome Controller's future

 Awesome Controller is a completely open platform,